rolandjansky/athena/PhysicsAnalysis/TauID/TauAnalysisTools/doc/README-TauSmearingTool.rst

-If you like to access a specific component of the TES uncertainty, i.e. statistical uncertainty of the in-situ measurement, you need to create a systematic set and add a systematic variation with the name TAUS_SME_INSITUSTAT and an integer corresponding to the up/downward variation (a possitive number corresponds to upward, a negative to downward variation).
+If you like to access a specific component of the TES uncertainty, i.e. statistical uncertainty of the in-situ measurement, you need to create a systematic set and add a systematic variation with the name TAUS_SME_INSITUSTAT and an integer corresponding to the up/downward variation (a positive number corresponds to upward, a negative to downward variation).
 So for an upward 1 sigma variation one would write::